Social media use by Donald Trump: Gab

 In early February 2021, multiple media outlets falsely reported that former-President Trump had joined Gab under the handle @realdonaldtrump.
 The Independent speculated "that confusion arose from the presence of a blue check mark indicating the account was verified" and Vice News speculated that the bio of the account, which read "45th President of the United States of America.
 Uncensored posts from the @realDonaldTrump Feed." had also caused confusion.
 The Gab post that was mistaken to be from Trump was actually from Gab CEO Andrew Torba and featured a copy of a genuine letter sent by Trump's lawyers to Democratic Representative Jamie Raskin, who had called on Trump to testify at his second impeachment hearing.
 Thousands of users on Gab, including QAnon influencers, were also led to believe after the post was made that Trump had joined the platform under the handle.
 Torba responded to the false reports in a post on Gab, saying that "@realdonaldtrump is and always has been a mirror archive of POTUS' tweets and statements that we've run for years.
 We've always been transparent about this and would obviously let people know if the President starts using it."
 He also criticized the media outlets that falsely reported that Trump had joined the platform.
 Also in response to the false reports, the @realdonaldtrump Gab account made a post that was pinned saying that the account is reserved for Trump and urged users of Gab to send messages to Trump asking him to join the platform.

 Rumble

 On June 26, 2021, Trump joined video hosting platform Rumble in preparation of recording his Ohio rally.
 On December 14, 2021, it was announced that Rumble was already providing cloud services to the Truth Social beta website.

 Gettr

-A new platform called Gettr was launched on July 4, 2021, with Jason Mille – an advisor to Trump's 2016 and 2020 campaigns – as CEO.
+A new platform called Gettr was launched on July 4, 2021, with Jason Miller – an advisor to Trump's 2016 and 2020 campaigns – as CEO.
 Trump was reportedly not involved in Gettr, though Miller hoped he would join the platform.